 DON’T: Our wedding colors are blush and bashful, so we’re asking all guests to wear something in one of those shades.
 Also, since our wedding is outside, don’t wear heels or dressy shoes.
 And we don’t want anyone dressing too formal, so leave your suits at home.

 DO: We’re getting married on a working farm, so the ground will be soft and maybe a little muddy.
 Formal attire is not required!
 Feel free to dress in whatever makes you comfortable.
 For example, a dress shirt and khakis, or a spring skirt and sweater would be lovely.
 The night does tend to get a bit cold, so you might want to bring something to throw on when the sun goes down!

 Pro-tip: It doesn’t all have to be business.
 You can have fun with your wedding website too.
 Set up a Q&A page (with Squarespace you can add as many custom pages as you want), then have fun answering all the logistical questions your loved ones might have.
-My friend Kristina recently got married, and under attire on her wedding website, she had two quotes: one from her mom that said, “You look good, you feel good!” and one from her brother that said, “Step it up!”
+When my friend Kristina got married she had two quotes to provide direction for her guests’ wedding attire: one from her mom that said, “You look good, you feel good!” and one from her brother that said, “Step it up!”
 It made everyone laugh and got the point across.

 Don’t: We’re really sorry, but we’re having a cash bar.
 We wish we had enough money to cover all your drinks, but we just don’t, and we know our friends want to drink.
 Anyway please don’t be mad, but, BLAH BLAH BLAH BLAH BLAH FOREVER.

 Do: We so look forward to dancing the night away with you!
 Please note we will be offering a full selection of cocktails, beer, and wine until 10 p.m., at which point the bar will turn over into a cash bar.